yizeyi18/ScalES/doc/refactor2020.rst

     [ ] element-wise product of two arrays (given by pointers) added to the third array. add to blas?

-- [d] The wavefun format, instead of (ir, icom, iband), maybe it is better to rearrange it to be (ir, iband, icom).
-By letting the last component of the tensor to be the component, we may use it for spin / k-points laters.

 - [d] Change the default behavior from column partition to row partition in order to allow more processors than the number of bands (suggested